somecloudguy/covid19-serverless-data-visualization/README.md

 # Automated COVID-19 Data Visualization using AWS

+***IMPORTANT: This is a quick-and-dirty weekend hobby project I did for myself, and offering it to the community on an as-is basis.
+Please do not expect this to be a production-ready solution.
+It is not perfect, there might be bugs, things may break over time.
+If you have a suggestion to make this better, please let me know.***

 ## What is this?

 This is a serverless solution built using AWS to automatically collect, store, and visualize COVID-19 related public data